docsforadobe/premiere-scripting-guide/docs/application/application.md

 **Description**

-Premiere Pro’s active configuration files, not specific to a given user.
+Premiere Pro's active configuration files, not specific to a given user.

 **Type**